Mongolian cosmogony: Planets and stars

-The particle -van at the end of the name of the final three indicates royal status.
-Therefore a possible translation of Pluto is "the princely ground"; Uranus as "the princely sky", and Neptune as "the princely ocean."
-The names of the celestial bodies come from Sanskrit and are largely used in Mongolian, but in an unofficial way.
+The noun van at the end of the name of the final three indicates royal status.
+Therefore a possible translation of Pluto is "the Earth king"; Uranus as "the sky king", and Neptune as "the ocean king."
+The names of the remaining celestial bodies excluding the Earth come from Sanskrit and are largely used in Mongolian, but in an unofficial way.

 The star located above Mizar in the Big Bear constellation is prominent in Mongolian astrology.
 It symbolises the recovery and protection star.
 According to legend, it was placed there by Tengeriin, the god of heaven, to protect Mizar.
 In the thirteenth century, to become an archer for Genghis Khan one had to be able to identify these two stars with the naked eye.

 Mongolian expertise in astrology and astronomy goes back to the fourteenth and fifteenth century astronomer, mathematician and viceroy in Samarkand, Taraghay, known as Ulug Beg, whose empire spread to Central Asia.
 Turning away from his royal obligations, he examined celestial bodies and astronomical questions.
 He was the first to precisely measure Saturn's revolution period (Sanchir) with a sextant of 40 meters radius.